feathersjs/docs/getting-started/user-management.md

 };
 ```

 That's it for authentication!
-We now have a home, login and signup page.
+We now have a _home_, _login_ and _signup_ page.
 We can sign up as a new user and log in with their email and password.
 In the [next section](formatting-and-hooks.md) we will look at creating new messages and adding additional information to them using the authenticated user information.